epsilon537/boxlambda/docs/components_picorv_dma.md

 - **0x10002000-0x10003000**: PicoRV **Program Memory**, or to be more accurate, Program Memory and Local Data.
 - **0x10003000-0x10003080**: The DMA Core's **System Registers** and **Host Interface Registers** (HIR), not to be confused with PicoRV's own registers (x0-x31).
 - **0x10003080-0x10003098**: The DMA Core's **Burst Registers**, used in Burst Mode.
 See the [Burst Mode](#burst-mode) section below.
 - **All other memory accesses with address < 0x80000000**: These are considered non-local and are turned into **Single** Wishbone Bus Master (WBM) transactions, as opposed to **Burst** Wishbone transactions, the next line item. *Single* transactions are straightforward.
 A single PicoRV load or store (*lw/lb/sw/sb*) request gets turned into a single read or write Wishbone transaction.
-These WBM transactions are dispatched to WBM port 0 or port 1 based on a cut-off address (0x50000000).
-Port 0 is attached to the Processor Bus and port 1 to the DMA Bus.
-See BoxLambda's [Architecture Diagram](architecture.md#architecture).
 - **Memory accesses with address > 0x80000000**: These are handled as *Burst* transactions: A single PicoRV load or store request (*lw/sw*) gets turned into a burst of four Wishbone read or write transactions.
 The address MSB is cleared in these Wishbone transactions so they map to the same address space as memory accesses with address < 0x80000000.
 See the [Burst Mode](#burst-mode) section below.
-As is the case for *Single* transactions, the WBM transactions are dispatched to WBM port 0 or port 1 based on cut-off address 0x50000000.

 Through the Wishbone Slave (WBS) port, the Host Processor has access to PicoRV's Program Memory, the System Registers, and the Host Interface Registers.
 The Burst Registers are not directly accessible by the Host Processor.